postmillennium-MTB/mtb-economic-studies/README.md

 ---

-*This README was written to accompany version 2.1 of the Trail Investment ROI Calculator (June 2026).
-Version 2.1 adds the International Settings panel: metric/imperial/both unit toggle, and currency display conversion (USD, AUD, CAD, EUR, GBP) with daily-updated exchange rates via CDN.
-The calculator is a single-file HTML tool requiring no installation or internet connection.
+*This README was written to accompany version 2.2 of the Trail Investment ROI Calculator (June 2026).
+Version 2.2 removes the tool's last external JavaScript dependency: all four charts (breakeven line chart, benefit-breakdown donut, milestone bars, visitor bars) are now drawn with hand-written canvas code instead of loading Chart.js from a CDN, so the tool runs correctly fully offline with zero network access, including chart rendering, animation, and the printed PDF report.
+This version also adds a sequential reveal animation to the breakeven chart (Total Cost, then Municipal Revenue, then Economic Impact draw in order on load and on every assumption change) and makes the infrastructure cost comparison card collapsible.
+Version 2.1 added the International Settings panel: metric/imperial/both unit toggle, and currency display conversion (USD, AUD, CAD, EUR, GBP) with daily-updated exchange rates via CDN.
+The calculator remains a single-file HTML tool requiring no installation.
 It is intended for use by trail advocates, municipal planners, parks directors, and community decision-makers.
 All dollar figures reflect nominal USD as of the cited study dates; users should apply their own inflation adjustments when comparing studies from different years.*

 *Prepared with research support from the TPL/IMBA Economic Benefits of Mountain Biking report (2025), the IMBA Investing in Trails study collection, and additional peer-reviewed and practitioner literature as cited above.*